opensemanticsearch/open-semantic-search/README.md

 ## Installation dependencies on Debian/Ubuntu packages (DEB)

-Dependecies of tools and libraries, which are available in the Debian or Ubuntu package repositories, are defined in the section "Depends" of the deb package config file DEBIAN/control
+Dependencies of tools and libraries, which are available in the Debian or Ubuntu package repositories, are defined in the section "Depends" of the deb package config file DEBIAN/control

 https://github.com/opensemanticsearch/open-semantic-search/blob/master/DEBIAN/control

 ## Installation dependencies on Python packages (PIP)

-Dependecies of Python libraries which are not available as packages of the Linux distribution but in Python Package Index (PyPI), are defined in
+Dependencies of Python libraries which are not available as packages of the Linux distribution but in Python Package Index (PyPI), are defined in

 https://github.com/opensemanticsearch/open-semantic-etl/blob/master/src/opensemanticetl/requirements.txt

 This dependencies will be installed automatically on installation of the Debian/Ubuntu packages by DEBIAN/postinst of the Debian/Ubuntu packages or by docker build configured by Dockerfile by

-pip3 install -r /usr/lib/python3/dist-packages/opensemanticetl/requirements.txt
+`pip3 install -r /usr/lib/python3/dist-packages/opensemanticetl/requirements.txt`